Kauffman Amish Mennonite: Members and congregations

-The vast majority of members are descending from followers of John Kauffman, thus of old Amish Mennonite stock, and the number of members from a non-Mennonite background is very small.
+The vast majority of members are descending from followers of John Kauffman, thus of old Amish stock with typical Amish names like Hostetler, Schwartzentruber, Kauffman, Blosser, Kropf and Schrock.
+The percentage of members from a non-Mennonite background is relatively small but larger than in Old Order Amish affiliations.

+Anabaptists make a distinction between baptized members and the total population that consists also of their children and young people who live in the group without being baptized.
+The number of adherents or souls also includes children and young people.

 In 1938 the Tampico Amish Mennonites had one church, 17 households and 130 souls and in 1957 the "Sleeping Preacher Churches" had six congregations with a total membership of 540, but only the Fairfield congregation, four miles south of Tampico, Illinois, which had 143 members in 1953, did not assimilate into the Mennonite mainstream.
 In the mid 1990s the Tampico Amish Mennonites had eleven congregations with about 900 church members.

 In 2008 they had 1,450 baptized members.
 In 2010 the "Tampico Amish Mennonite Churches" had 3,342 adherents, including children and young adults who are not yet baptized.
-In 2017 there were 18 congregations with 2011 baptized members and in 2014 they had 18 churches, 714 households and more than 3,500 souls, mainly living in Missouri and Arkansas.
+In 2017 there were 18 congregations with 2,011 baptized members and in 2014 they had 18 churches, 714 households and more than 3,500 members, mainly living in Missouri and Arkansas.